 Rheumatoid arthritis is a disease of the tissue surrounding the joints.
 It can appear at any age, but is most commonly diagnosed among women between the ages of 20 and 50.
 Rheumatoid arthritis may call for more rigorous drug therapy than osteoarthritis and surgery may even be necessary.

 Other types of arthritis include gout and ankylosing spondylitis.
-Gout is cause by a buildup of uric acid crystals in the fluid that bathes the joint.
+Gout is caused by a buildup of uric acid crystals in the fluid that bathes the joint.
 It usually affects the big toe and causes severe pain and swelling in the affected joint.
 Ankylosing Spondylitis is a degeneration of the joints that support the spinal column.